top of page

 In the end if you had a weird potential buyer who didn't like solar, it would only cost about £1000 to remove them, which is trivial in a house sale.

-There are of course other ways of working it out, and other panels and locations may be better or worse, but hopefully this simple example shows how solar PV is worthwhile.
 Also, manufacturing impact is improving all the time, especially as the PV factories themselves use PV.

-Other kinds of solar panel
+Other types of solar panel or renewables

 You are probably aware of solar thermal panels which generate hot water directly.
 An installation of this kind is much smaller than PV, often only a couple of panels worth, and needs plumbing and hot water storage.
 Solar thermal has been available longer than PV, but has lost out to PV in popularity as it is more complex and generates more modest savings.
 In particular, a PV array can heat your water very easily using an immersion controller like iBoost or, more efficiently, via a heat pump, so why bother with solar thermal?